-In scientific terms, a soil’s pH level refers to the acidity or alkalinity of the soil – pH is the units this reaction is measured in. pH levels are measured on a scale from 0 to 14, and soils with a pH of 7 to 0 are considered to be more acidic, while a pH of 7 to 14 labels soil as being more alkaline.
+In scientific terms, a soil’s pH level refers to the acidity or alkalinity of the soil; “pH” is the units in which this reaction is measured.
+PH levels are measured on a scale from 0 to 14; soils with a pH of 0 to 7 are considered more acidic, while a pH of 7 to 14 labels soil as being more alkaline.

 Generally speaking, a pH of 6 to 6.5 is ideal for plants to access the nutrients they need.
-When pH levels are too high or too low, it makes it increasingly more difficult for plants to absorb the necessary nutrients from the soil – as you can already see, your soil’s chemistry plays a big role in your plants’ survival.
+When pH levels are too high or too low, it makes it harder for plants to absorb the necessary nutrients from the soil.
+So, a soil’s chemistry plays a big role in plants’ survival.

-For hydrangeas specifically, the difference in color from plant to plant has to do with how much or how little aluminum compound is found within the flowers.
-To take it a step further, blue hydrangeas get their color as a result of aluminum being abundant, while pink hydrangeas get their color from a lack of aluminum.
-Hydrangeas whose colors seem to be somewhere in between will usually indicate that some aluminum is present.
+For hydrangeas specifically, the difference in color from plant to plant has to do with how much or how little aluminum compound is found in the flowers.
+To take it a step further, blue hydrangeas get their color as a result of aluminum being abundant, whereas pink hydrangeas get their color from a lack of aluminum.
+Hydrangeas whose color is somewhere between indicates that some aluminum is present.

 Ultimately, a soil’s pH level impacts a hydrangea’s color because it affects the amount of aluminum that is available in the soil.
-Aluminum is typically more available in acidic soils, so hydrangeas planted under these conditions are normally blue.
-That said, you can likely figure out, then, that hydrangeas planted in soils that have a higher pH level tend to be pink.
+Aluminum is more abundant in acidic soils, so hydrangeas planted under these conditions are normally blue, and hydrangeas planted in soils that have a higher pH level tend to be pink.

-Not all hydrangeas produce the same type of flower, and some varieties will only produce one color – for example, Annabelle hydrangeas will only bloom white or cream flowers.
-That said, if you want to see your hydrangeas change color right before your eyes, make sure that you’re working with hydrangea macrophylla.
+Not all hydrangeas produce the same type of flower, and some varieties will only produce one color.
+For example, Annabelle hydrangeas will only bloom white or cream flowers.
+So, if you want to change the color of your hydrangeas, make sure you’re working with hydrangea macrophylla.

-If you’re happy with your pH level, great!
-At that point you can just sit back and watch your hydrangeas bloom over time.
-However, if your soil has a lower pH level but you want to see pink flowers instead of blue (or vice versa), there are a few ways you can go about manipulating the soil.
+If you’re happy with your pH level, great — just sit back and watch your hydrangeas bloom over time.
+However, if your soil has a lower pH level but you want to pink flowers instead of blue (or vice versa), there are a few ways you can go about manipulating the soil.

-For example, if you want to raise the pH of your soil, you can start by adding some powdered Garden Lime to it; wood ash can also be effective too.
-On the other hand, if you want to lower the pH of your soil and make it more acidic, try adding ammonium sulfate, aluminum sulfate or a soil acidifier.
-Some other methods you can try to lower pH is to add oak leaves, coffee grounds or sawdust to the soil.
+For example, if you want to raise the pH of your soil, start by adding some powdered Garden Lime to it; wood ash can also work too.
+If you want to lower the pH level of your soil and make it more acidic, add ammonium sulfate, aluminum sulfate, or a soil acidifier.
+Some other methods you can try to lower pH is adding oak leaves, coffee grounds, or sawdust to the soil.

-Keep in mind that the process of changing your hydrangeas’ color won’t happen overnight, so you’ll need to continue to monitor your soil and treat it as necessary to produce the results you’re looking for!
+The process of changing your hydrangeas’ color won’t happen overnight, so you’ll need to continue to monitor your soil and treat it as necessary to produce the desired results.